silq-lang/silq/README.md

 - Gamma(shape,rate) samples from the Gamma distribution with the given shape and rate.

-- Laplace(mean,scale) samples from the Laplace distribution with the given mean and positive scale.
+- Laplace(location,scale) samples from the Laplace distribution with the given location and positive scale.

+- Cauchy(location,scale) samples from the Cauchy distribution with the given location and positive scale.

 - Pareto(shape,scale) samples from the Pareto distribution with the given shape and scale which should be positive real numbers.